matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$searchEngineInformation, $this-&gt;referrerUrl)</code></pre>

-- array `&$searchEngineInformation` An array with the following information: - **name**: The search engine name. - **keywords**: The search keywords used.
-This parameter is initialized to the results of Piwik's default search engine detection logic.
+- array &$searchEngineInformation An array with the following information:

+                                       - **name**: The search engine name.
+                                       - **keywords**: The search keywords used.

+                                       This parameter is initialized to the results of Piwik's default search engine detection
+                                       logic.

-- string
+- string referrerUrl The referrer URL from the tracking request.

 ### Tracker.detectReferrerSocialNetwork